Jorricks/iCal-library/docs/index.md

 ???+ info "During experimentation, it is recommended to use a Python Debugger."

-    iCal Reader is fully Debugger compliant, meaning it is very easy to use a debugger with this project.
+    iCalLibrary is fully Debugger compliant, meaning it is very easy to use a debugger with this project.
 It will be much faster to see all the different attributes and functions from inside a Python debugger.
 If you are unsure whether your IDE supports it, take a look [here](https://wiki.python.org/moin/PythonDebuggingTools) under the sections 'IDEs with Debug Capabilities'.

 ## Limitations